paysdelest/DrDre_WASD/README.md

 Three independent limits run simultaneously in the background.
 All violations are logged to the debug output (`OutputDebugStringW` — visible in Visual Studio Output or [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview)).

+Cannot be changed from the UI — edit kWD_MaxRuntimeMs, kWD_MaxActions, kWD_MaxTrigsPerSec
+in free_combo_system.cpp

 #### 1. Runtime Timeout — 10 seconds
 A macro that runs for more than **10 seconds continuously** is stopped.